ikeasamoahansah/s-rooms/README.md

 # s-rooms

-A Web Application for users to join and listen to music together.
+A lightweight web app for users to join and listen to music together.
-Spotify music enabled [x]